Lavandin, Grosso - Organic EO

 (0)

-Our high quality organic Lavandin Grosso essential oil is grown in Spain and possesses a wonderful aromatic balance between herbal, floral, and camphoraceous notes.
+Our high quality organic Lavandin Grosso essential oil is grown in France and possesses a wonderful aromatic balance between herbal, floral, and camphoraceous notes.
 Organic Lavandin Grosso is suitable for use in a narrower range of applications than true Lavender oils but does represent a real cost-

 Size